-No one ever said the LSAT was an easy test, so expect the test writers to not make it as simple as described above.
-You can expect patterns such as Premise + Premise = Sub Conclusion + Premise = Conclusion.
-We’ll be reviewing these later in the course.
+No one ever said the LSAT was an easy test; don’t expect the test writers to make it as simple as described above.
+Expect patterns such as Premise + Premise = Sub-Conclusion + Premise = Conclusion.
+We’ll be reviewing these complex structures later in the course.

 Parts of a Logical Reasoning Question

-The first segment of the question contains an argument or just a series of facts (a fact set).
-It’s notable that premises in the Passage (also known as the Stimulus) on the LSAT are always true.
+The first segment of the question contains an argument or just a series of facts.
+The premises in the Passage on the LSAT are true.
 Don’t argue with them.
-So, in this example, that the price has increased sevenfold is true for the purposes of the question.
+So, in this example, you should assume that the price did increase sevenfold for the purposes of the question.

 The Stem (aka “the stimulus”) is sometimes in the form of a question and sometimes written as a statement.
-Be on the lookout for words like “EXCEPT”.
-What’s so important about the Stem is that it will give you a clue about the question category (giving you a huge insight into the question).
-We’ll spend most of the logical reasoning course reviewing these 20+ question categories.
+Be on the lookout for words like “EXCEPT.”
+The Stem will give you a clue about the question category (giving you a huge insight into the question).
+We’ll spend most of the Logical Reasoning course reviewing these 25+ question categories.